ribarrag/Data_visualizations/Final_PartIII.md

 ---

 **Script for presentation**
 Here, you can find the script used for the presentation.
-It has been graded through Turnit
+It has been graded through Turnit.
+It had a grade of...

 ---